1972 Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1972-S Silver Proof Dollar Value

-The 1972-S Silver Proof Dollar maintains modest pricing in the collector market, with most survivors grading between PR66 and PR69 due to careful handling in original brown wooden boxes.
+The 1972-S Silver Proof Dollar maintains modest pricing in the collector market, with most survivors grading between PR66 and PR69 (PR = Proof grade) due to careful handling in original brown wooden boxes.
 These mid-grade examples typically trade for $13 to $26, reflecting adequate supply from the 1,811,631-piece mintage.

-The coin’s 40% silver composition establishes a value floor near melt value, though this provides limited upside since the metal content contributes roughly $16.25 at current prices.
+The coin’s 40% silver composition establishes a value floor near melt value, though this provides limited upside since the metal content contributes roughly $14.89 at current silver prices.
+The proof version was available by mail order from May 1 through July 15, 1972.

 The PR69 level shows the most common high-grade tier at around $26, though prices vary based on eye appeal and surface quality.
-Top-grade PR70 specimens rarely appear and command significantly higher premiums when available.
+Top-grade PR70 specimens rarely appear and command significantly higher premiums when available — in April 2002, a PR70 DCAM sold for $4,715 at Heritage Auctions, though current PR70 DCAM pricing has moderated to $400–$425, a roughly 91% decline as population figures expanded through resubmissions.

 1972-S Silver Proof Dollar Price/Grade Chart